Clara Admin Suite for practice owners

 Timeline for a careful rollout

-Rollout copy can set expectations for fit confirmation, source authorization, sample review, and the first owner-ready close.
+Rollout copy can set expectations for fit confirmation, source authorization, sample review, and the first admin-ready close.

 The timeline is framed as a careful review path rather than instant automation.